 You can use Facebook to scope out the people who responded, and then call or meet the families you feel would be a good match for you and your kids.
 Some Facebook parent groups don’t connect you with nannies looking for work, but they can be good for connecting with like-minded parents or getting nanny referrals from local families.

 This comes with the added benefit of a matching system based on family details and values.
-Plus, a site like Nanny Lane also handles payroll automatically, sticking with the whole making-life-easy theme that doesn’t always occur with nanny share payroll.
+Plus, a site like Nanny Lane also handles payroll automatically, sticking with the whole making-life-easy theme.

-All of the playgroups and parent-and-me classes you attend are a great way to connect with families that have similarly-aged children, and are close-by.
-These are people who know exactly what you’re going through, and can help you find another family, a nanny, or both.
+All of the playgroups and parent-and-me classes you attend are a great way to connect with families that have the similarly-aged child(ren), and are close-by.
+These are people who know exactly what you’re going through and can help you find another family, a nanny, or both.

 No matter how you set up your nanny share, remember that you will want to create a contract with both the other family and your new nanny.
-This will cover issues ranging from payment, to vacation days, to protocol if one child is sick.
+This will cover issues ranging from payment to vacation days, to the protocol if one child is sick.

 Nanny sharing is an incredible way to save money on a nanny, and starting with clear guidelines will help set you all up for success.